Lisa Antl

 Lisa Carolin Antl (born 21 June 2000) is a German handball player for Borussia Dortmund Handball and the German national team.

 She represented Germany at the 2021 World Women's Handball Championship in Spain.

+She also represented Germany at the 2025 World Women's Handball Championship.
+Here Germany reached the final, where they lost to Norway.
+This was the first time since 1994 that Germany made the final of a major international tournament and the first time they won a medal since 2007.